 Mold during winter is a concept that many would never think of as a possibility.
 Yes, mold growth is less likely to occur in the winter months than during the hot and humid seasons.
-However, there are many causes to winter flooding and maintenance issues that cause elevated moisture in the air even during the winter months.
-Mold spores are small and microscopic and are mainly contained near water sources and also in the air within our homes and outside.
+However, there are many causes of winter flooding and maintenance issues.
+Hence the reason for elevated moisture in the air even during the winter months.
+Mold spores are small and microscopic.
+They are mainly contained near water sources and also in the air within our homes and outside.
 During this season, the air is rather cold and, in this case, humidifiers are used in many homes.
 However, monitoring of the home humidifiers is a crucial measure to prevent high humidity levels which provide a conducive environment for a more active mold formation environment.
 Homeowners should ensure that humidity levels are not too high to prevent mold formation.

 Holiday vacation disaster at home can be prevented.
 Preventing pipes from freezing is essential before leaving for that planned holiday vacation.
 When pipes freeze they become susceptible to cracks and bursts due to the accumulation of pressure inside them.
 When pipes burst then water is released into the surrounding hence leading to floods in the house and the compound.
 The last thing one would want is for their holiday vacation to be cut short due to avoidable circumstances like preventing the pipes from freezing.
-Flooding in the house not only causes disruption of the holiday vacation but also the damage of property and economic loss due to huge expenditures to repair what was not insured.
+Flooding in the house not only causes disruption of the holiday vacation, but also the damage of property.
+Economic loss due to huge expenditures to repair what was not insured.
 To read all of our traveling tips click here.

 Freezing pipes are a common occurrence in the Kansas City area during this time of year.
 With cold temperatures especially in the winter whereby pipes are exposed to freezing temperatures.
-When water is in the pipe then it may lead to the expansion of the pipe and in extreme cases, the pipe may crack or burst hence damaging the water supply system.
+When water is in the pipe then it may lead to the expansion of the pipe and in extreme cases.
+The pipe may crack or burst hence damaging the water supply system.
 Pipes that are more predisposed to freezing are those within the interiors and the unheated areas of the house like the basements, garages and the attics.